rsdoiel/mkpage/README.md

+If you're here you're probably looking for the Caltech Library's [mkpage](https://github.com/CaltechLibrary/mkpage).
+This repository is a historical artifact from before adoption by Caltech.

-    Your deconstructed web content system, something is sure to change
+>    Your deconstructed web content system, something is sure to change

 # mkpage project